Compost, Recycle, & Landfill - Recology San Francisco

 Cardboard2x2x2 cardboard bundle

-Residential customers with extra cardboard or boxes, should flatten to 2’ x 2’ x 2′ max and bundle with string or place in boxes and Recology will collect the extra cardboard.
+Residential customers with extra cardboard or boxes should flatten them to 2’ x 2’ x 2′ max and bundle with string or place them in boxes and Recology will collect the extra cardboard.
 You may place the bundle in or next to your Recology blue cart at the curb.
 If you place the cardboard in your Recology blue cart, the lid on your cart must be fully closed at pickup.
 Additional collection charges may apply when cardboard is placed next to your recycling cart.
 Please email customer service at customerservice@recologysf.com at least one business day in advance to ensure pickup.

 Rates

 The Recology zero waste rate structure incentivizes residents to recycle and compost more, instead of tossing recoverable materials in the landfill cart.
-For example, customers who opt for a larger recycling carts and a smaller landfill cart are able to lower their monthly bill.
+For example, customers who opt for a larger recycling cart and a smaller landfill cart are able to lower their monthly bill.
 Learn more about rates.

 We accept all food scraps, soiled paper, and plants in the green composting cart.
 Contact us to change the size of any of your carts.